Can

 can crack the chemical, forming unpleasant and potentially toxic

 compounds (acroleins, aldehydes etc).
-Even changing the % of water
+Even changing the amount of

 Safe smoke that is non-toxic to breathe in is your